craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Monsters....md

 *Multiattack - 2 Claw, 1 Bite*
 Claw - The Demon attacks. +6 to hit, 2d8+7 slashing.
 Bite - The Demon attacks. +8 to hit, 3d6+7 piercing, then gain a number of temphp equal to the damage.
 Leap - The Demon jumps up in a 20ft long horizontal leap, then makes a Claw attack.
+When
 ```

 #### The Freak